A Michigan workers compensation lawyer helps workers injured at the workplace and in the course of their employment.

 Can I Get Pain and Suffering Compensation for my Injury?

 Under Michigan law, you cannot receive pain and suffering compensation in a worker’s compensation claim.
+Those damages are generally only recoverable in a personal injury claim.

 There may be other circumstances for a work injury that allow this compensation, such as if you were injured due to the negligence of another company or by a worker with a different employer.